damianpolak/sudoku-click2/README.md

 - Mistakes handling and finishing game
 - Lock rotating screen on smartphones, enabled on tables

+## Bugs:

+- Border color when first number was wrong and second propertly then border is red
+- ~~No history when continue game~~
+- Sometimes when player click back then we can see rotate animation

 ## Options section:

 - fieldAnimation ON/OFF (field.component)
 - boardAnimation ON/OFF
 - pause backdropDismiss ON/OFF (pause.component)

 ### Author

 Damian Polak @ 2023-2024